johnnymugs/shoes4/README.md

         C:\tmp\shoes4>jruby --1.9 -S gem install bundler
         C:\tmp\shoes4>jruby --1.9 -S bundle install

+4. Run the specs to make sure everything is in order

+        C:\tmp\shoes4>jruby -S rake spec

-4. You're ready to go!
+5. You're ready to go!

 Refer to the [RubyInstaller DevKit](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit) if you are having issues building native gems.
 You might be forced to download and install [MinGW](http://www.mingw.org/) if your system is missing GCC or make.